aabarmin/homelab/README.md

 brew install ansible
 ```

+> **Important!** If you need to login to multiple remote computer no need
+to generate keys for each of them, the same key can be used.

 The next step is to generate the SSH key that will be used to access
 the Raspberry Pi without need to enter the password: